“I learned a long time ago that reality was much weirder than anyone’s imagination.” –Hunter Thompson

 Well, HST and Big Bird had it right.
 Anybody who ever again says they have seen it all loses all future cred at Cornerstone.
 Bankers started the year with good business plans, strong balance sheets, and optimism.
 The big topic was the impending war for deposits.
 Remember that?

 Then, in 90 days, COVID-19 turned everything on its head.
 Everything.
-Banks and credit unions had to fundamentally change their delivery, support and relationship management models at scopes and speeds that were unheard of.
+Financial institutions had to fundamentally change their delivery, support, and relationship management models at scopes and speeds that were unheard of.
 We compressed about five years of change into about six months.

 And how did community banks and credit unions respond to the COVID craziness?